 Clearly, the volume discount is not just about moving products but brings a wide range of benefits for both the business and the customers.
 Here are some major advantages:

-- Increased Sales and Revenue: Offering a discount for bulk purchases often leads customers to buy more than they originally planned, which increases total sales volume.
-This could mean more significant overall returns even if the profit margin on a per-unit basis is smaller.
+- Increased Sales and Revenue: Offering a discount for bulk purchases often leads customers to buy more than they originally planned.
+During seasonal sales events like Black Friday, consider using discount pricing strategies for BFCM to increase total sales volume.
+This could result in more significant overall returns, even if the profit margin per unit is smaller.

 - Improved Cash Flow and Inventory Management: Volume discounts speed up product movement through bulk buying, helping reduce inventory holding costs.
 This is highly beneficial for businesses working with time-sensitive or seasonal inventories.